Pentagon’s New Arctic Strategy Aims to Counter China–Russia Partnership

 Ms. Hicks described the strategy as part of a “whole of government” effort to round out U.S. deterrence and readiness in the Arctic through regular training and exercises with allies, as well as investments in new systems, space capabilities, and cold weather gear.

-Among the efforts outlined is a directive to modernize the North American Aerospace Defense Command (NORAD) through which the United States and Canada respond to emergent threats in North American airspace.
+Among the efforts outlined is a directive to modernize the North American Aerospace Defense Command, through which the United States and Canada respond to emergent threats in North American airspace.

-The strategy is the Department of Defense’s first since 2019 and follows the Biden administration’s unveiling of the National Arctic Strategy in 2022.
-It further outlines the U.S. objective to maintain an Arctic that is “peaceful, stable, prosperous, and cooperative” while confronting communist China’s “pacing challenge” in the region.
+The strategy is the Pentagon’s first since 2019 and follows the Biden administration’s National Arctic Strategy unveiled in 2022.
+It further outlines the U.S. objective to maintain an Arctic that is “peaceful, stable, prosperous, and cooperative,” while confronting communist China’s “pacing challenge” in the region.

 The Arctic houses vast reserves of natural resources, including oil, natural gas, rare earth metals, diamonds, and pristine fishing grounds.
 For the last decade, the Chinese regime has increased its efforts to project power into the region, in part to seize those resources for itself.

-The Chinese Communist Party (CCP), which rules China as a single-party state, declared China a “near-arctic state” in 2012, though its nearest territory is some 900 miles away.
+The Chinese Communist Party (CCP), which rules China as a single-party state, declared China a “near-Arctic state” in 2012, although its nearest territory is some 900 miles away.

 The Chinese regime has more than doubled its investment into Arctic projects since then and is focused on pursuing mineral extraction and scientific engagements, which could help to improve its military capabilities.